ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

-In real life this schema would boast a lot more information about our customer but this will surfice for our little demo.
+In real life this schema would boast a lot more information about our customer but this will suffice for our little demo.

 And our second schema dealing with the insurance contracts looks like the following: